TYPO3-Documentation/render-guides/Documentation/Installation/Index.rst

 Multiple methods are provided to install the project on your local machine.
 You can choose whatever is easiest for you:

--   Using Docker natively, with an existing image
+-   Using Docker natively, with a provided official container
--   Using Docker natively, with a locally-generated image
+-   Using Docker natively, with a locally-generated container
 -   Using DDEV (utilizing Docker)
 -   Using PHP

 ..  note::

-    The Docker image is the recommended way to use this project.
-It will automatically set up all dependencies and will not interfere with your local PHP installation.
+    The Docker container is the recommended way to use this project for end-users.
+It will automatically set up all dependencies and will not interfere with your local PHP installation or project.
+The container can be used in any project (and in any GitHub action) without further dependencies.

 ..  _Setup_Docker: